Akansha-cr/github-slideshow/_posts/0000-01-02-Akansha-cr.md

 layout: slide

-title: "Welcome to our second slide!"
+title: "Welcome to the second slide!"

 ---

-Your text
+Your text here

 Use the left arrow to go back!